AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/style-theme-forms.md

 * Box Model: The CSS box model describes the structure of HTML elements as a content area surrounded by padding, borders, and margins.
 * Flexbox/Grid: CSS Flexbox and Grid layouts are powerful tools for creating responsive and flexible designs.

-## Styling a form for Adaptive Form Block
+## Styling a form for Adaptive Forms Block

-The Adaptive Form Block offers a standardized HTML structure, simplifying the process of selecting and styling form components:
+The Adaptive Forms Block offers a standardized HTML structure, simplifying the process of selecting and styling form components:

 * **Update default styles**: You can modify the default styles of a form by editing the `/blocks/form/form.css file`.
 This file provides comprehensive styling for a form, supporting multi-step wizard forms.
 It emphasizes using custom CSS variables for easy customization, maintenance, and uniform styling across forms.
-For instructions on adding the Adaptive Form Block to your project, refer to [create a form](/help/edge/docs/forms/create-forms.md).
+For instructions on adding the Adaptive Forms Block to your project, refer to [create a form](/help/edge/docs/forms/create-forms.md).

 * **Customization**: Use the default `forms.css` as a base and customize it to modify the look and feel of your form components, making it visually appealing and user-friendly.
 The file's structure encourages organization and maintains styles for forms, promoting consistent designs across your website.